jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/installation/paraview.md

 ------------------------------------------------------------

 At Linux or WSL Paraview is automatically installed with [OpenFOAM](openfoam.md) packages.
-Normally also the [command line Python tools](paraview.python.md) are working.
+Make sure also the [command line Python tools](paraview.python.md) are working.